 There are many scenarios proposed by economic experts for 2025, with many different assumptions.
 However, the common point is that all scenarios rely on the growth engine being the business sector.

-In 2024, private investment growth will be only about 7%, less than half of pre-Covid-19 levels (17%).
-Photo: D.T. |
+In 2024, the private investment growth rate will be only about 7%, less than half of the pre-Covid-19 level (17%).
+Photo: D.T |

-In the 2025 economic growth scenario of the research team at BIDV, Vietnam can reach 7.5% in the average scenario and 8% in the best scenario.
+In the 2025 economic growth scenario of the research team at BIDV , Vietnam can reach 7.5% in the average scenario and 8% in the best scenario.
 The double-digit growth target will start from 2026.

-The above information was shared by Dr. Can Van Luc, Chief Economist of BIDV at the Vietnam Macroeconomic Conference: Looking Back at 2024 and Prospects for 2025 held last weekend.
+The above information was shared by Dr. Can Van Luc, Chief Economist of BIDV at the Vietnam Macroeconomic Conference: Looking back at 2024 and Prospects for 2025 held last weekend.
 However, he also said that Vietnam's desire to achieve breakthrough growth at this time is a challenge.

-Forecasts show that the global economy is entering a period of slowing growth, with growth at 3.2% by the end of 2024, down slightly from 3.3% in 2023 and 3.5% in the 2011-2019 period.
+Forecasts show that the global economy is entering a period of slowing growth, with growth at 3.2% by the end of 2024, a slight decrease compared to 3.3% in 2023 and 3.5% in the 2011-2019 period.

 Meanwhile, geopolitical risks remain high, and global trade policy risks have begun to soar with forecasts of increased tariffs after US President Donald Trump officially took office.
 “In particular, trade protectionism is forecast to increase three times compared to 2019.
-Anti-dumping investigations will be a fairly common tool this year,” Dr. Luc warned.
+Anti-dumping investigations will be quite a common tool this year,” Dr. Luc warned.

-Business concerns have too many challenges
+Concerns that businesses have too many challenges

 Determining growth based on the domestic private sector, Dr. Luc is very concerned when there are too many challenges that businesses are facing.
 These are legal risks related to slow land processing, land valuation still has many problems; high input costs, specifically significantly increased wages, logistics costs increased by about 30%, while orders recover unevenly...